Nikita Koloff: Professional wrestling persona

 Koloff was originally billed as being a Russian.
 He was billed as the nephew of fellow faux-Russian Ivan Koloff, from whom he took his ring name.
-He was nicknamed "The Russian Nightmare", a play on Dusty Rhodes' nickname, "The American Dream". he was also known as "The Russian Road Warrior" due to his power and ferocity, which was compared to The Road Warriors.
+He was nicknamed "The Russian Nightmare", a play on Dusty Rhodes' nickname, "The American Dream".
+He was also known as "The Russian Road Warrior" due to his power and ferocity, which was compared to The Road Warriors.
 Following the dissolution of the Soviet Union, Koloff was billed from Lithuania.
 To enhance the verisimilitude of his character, Koloff learned to speak Russian.

 Koloff had an "evil" appearance with a black singlet, shaved head, and goatee.
 His character has been described as "wrestling's equivalent of the Drago character in Rocky IV...big, strong, scary and Russian.
 His finishing move was the "Russian Sickle", a clothesline.

 Other media

 Koloff has written three books.
 He has acted in a small number of films and television episodes, as well as appearing on an episode of America's Funniest People in which his daughter won the $10,000 grand prize.
-His character appeared in the 2004 videogame Showdown: Legends of Wrestling.
+His character appeared in the 2004 videogame Showdown: Legends of Wrestling as well as the 2021 game Retromania Wrestling.